 - Living through a disaster, such as a fire, flood, or hurricane

 A person with an adjustment disorder/stress response syndrome develops emotional and/or behavioral symptoms as a reaction to a stressful event.
-These symptoms generally begin within three months of the event and rarely last for longer than six months after the event or situation.
+These symptoms generally begin within three months of the event and rarely last for longer than six months after the event or situation has ended.
 In an adjustment disorder, the reaction to the stressor is greater than what is typical or expected for the situation or event.
 In addition, the symptoms may cause problems with a person's ability to function; for example, the person may be have trouble with sleep, work, or studying.